Code-Explorer97/QR-Code/README.md

-# LinkedIn Profile QR Code
+# LinkedIn Profile QR Code Generator

-This repository contains a QR code image that links directly to my LinkedIn profile.
+This repository contains a Python script (`Scan.py`) to generate a QR code (`LinkedIn.png`) that links directly to my LinkedIn profile.
 By scanning the QR code with any compatible scanner app or device, users can easily access my LinkedIn profile page.

 ## Usage

-Simply scan the QR code using your smartphone or any QR code scanner app.
-This will open my LinkedIn profile page in your web browser, allowing you to connect with me professionally.

-## About

-The QR code provided in this repository is generated using Python script.
-The script encodes my LinkedIn profile URL and generates a QR code image for easy access.
+1. Ensure you have Python installed on your system.
+2. Run the `Scan.py` script.
+3. A QR code image named `LinkedIn.png` will be generated in the same directory.
+4. Print or share the QR code for others to scan and connect with you on LinkedIn.

 ## Repository Structure

+- `Scan.py`: Python script used to generate the QR code.
-- `LinkedIn_Profile_QR_Code.png`: This is the QR code image that links to my LinkedIn profile.
+- `LinkedIn.png`: QR code image that links to my LinkedIn profile.
-- `generate_qr_code.py`: Python script used to generate the QR code.

-## License
+## Customization

-This project is licensed under the MIT License.
-Feel free to use and modify the code as needed.
-See the [LICENSE](LICENSE) file for details.
+You can customize the QR code's appearance or link destination by modifying the `Scan.py` script.

 ## Contact